U Wisara: Return to monkhood

 Hla Kyaw is said to be unfulfilled with life.
 He took a sabbatical, and entered the monkhood for three months at the Tint-Taung Monastery at Salingyi, a nearby town.
 At the end of the sabbatical, he decided to be a monk full-time, and asked his parents and wife for permission.
-With their permission, he was ordained as a monk in 1912 at the Bonpyan Monastery by the Chief Abbot U Ãdeissa (အာဒိစၥ, Ãdicca).
+With their permission, he was ordained as a monk in 1912 at the Bonpyan Monastery by the Chief Abbot U Ãdeissa (အာဒိစ္စ, Ãdicca).
 He took his novice monkhood title of Wisara.
 He was 23.

 In the next decade, the young monk studied grammar, Pali language, and Theravada Canon under the tutelage of different learned sayadaws in Upper Burma (Magyibok, Pyinmana, Chaung-U, Mandalay, and Pakokku).
 While studying, he taught classes in monastic schools at the Kan Oo monastery in Pyinmana, and at the Maha Withudarama monastery in Pakkoku.
 He then went to India where he studied Sanskrit and the Nāgarī script for two years.